johnalison/obsidian-notes/00-Zettelkasten/Libertarianism-optimal-under-uncertianty.md

-Libertarianism is also a sensible strategy if you are not sure you know the correct course of action.
+Libertarianism is a sensible strategy if you are not sure you know the correct course of action.
 Freedom will foster of a diversify of potential solutions which will be more effective at finding a global (or better local) maximum.
 These decentralized solutions will also be more robust to [[BlackSwan]]s and unforeseen failure modes.

 ## Follow-ups